-Comments on the planning application had to be submitted by Tuesday 20th July 2021, but there is still opportunity to influence before a decision is made.
-Please keep sharing this information with your social and personal networks.
+Comments on the planning application have to be submitted by Tuesday 21st September, Please keep sharing this information with your social and personal networks.

 Help us convince NYCC to protect Brockadale for people and its wildlife from these quarrying impacts.
 The government has set targets to ‘restore nature’ but if NYCC approves this application in its current form then they would be making a decision that does the opposite.

 Find out more about the application and its implications below.